These pharmacy programs are available for members.

 Download the Specialty Pharmacy Program Drug List, which includes a reminder about coverage for self-administered specialty medications.

-A split fill program may apply to some specialty medications like select oral oncology (cancer) drugs.
+A split fill program may apply to some medications like select oral oncology (cancer), multiple sclerosis and iron toxicity drugs.
 This program lets you try the medication first to make sure you can tolerate any potential side effects.
 You will get a partial fill of your prescription and only pay for what was filled (a prorated cost of your benefits).

 Coverage benefits and requirements may vary based on your plan benefits.
 Call the number listed on your BCBSNM member ID card if you have any questions.